 Talking & Thinking Space was a participatory digital arts project set up to explore ideas of locality and a sense of place in Oxford from the perspective of young people.
 Artists Fiona Bailey and Shona Illingworth worked with young participants to create a web-based public artwork as part of the inSite Commissions.

-From January 2003, young people from the ‘Flex’ project, Oxford Community School, Union Street Youth Centre, The Mish, and Wood Farm Youth Club, became involved in the creation of this collaborative digital artwork, which developed into a multimedia video and DVD which was streamed live online.
+From January 2003, young people from the ‘Flex’ project, Oxford Community School, Union Street Youth Centre, The Mish, and Wood Farm Youth Club, became involved in the creation of this collaborative digital artwork which developed into a multimedia video and DVD streamed live online.
 Participants from each group used video, digital photography and sound to investigate and document their diverse experiences of growing up in East Oxford and Wood Farm.

 This project was supported by Arts Council England (RALP), East Oxford Action (SRB), Carnegie UK Trust, Oxfordshire County Council and Oxford City Council.

 Fusion Arts work with artists, groups and communities from across Oxfordshire and beyond to support a variety of imaginative and socially engaged projects.

 A new exciting intergenerational project to bring about a greater sense of community through the arts.

 We have been activating empty spaces in Oxford for creative purposes.

 Exciting new exhibitions popping up in Friars Entry, Oxford!